 "We think we're on the cutting edge of this technology and among the first Fortune 500 companies to commit to LED lighting in its lots," Chambers said.
 "MetLife has taken big steps to meet its environmental goals this past year with help from GE and its lighting solutions."

-See how GE Lighting can improve your bottom line.
+Learn how GE Lighting can improve your bottom line.
+See what you can expect from your free lighting audit.